kyuupichan/electrumx/docs/PROTOCOL.rst

     is optional and ignored; it is recommended that clients do not send it as it will be removed in a future protocol version.

+  **verbose** [optional]
+    Set verbose mode (default = False).

 **Response**

-    The raw transaction as a hexadecimal string.
+   In non-verbose mode return the raw transaction as a hexadecimal string.

+   With verbose=True, return the deserialized JSON transaction.
+   Also return the key {"blockhash": <hex block hash>} if the transaction is included into a block.

+   Return a null value if the transaction is not found.

 blockchain.transaction.get_merkle